 CAR T-cell therapy

-We're researching the underlying genetic and environmental factors that lead to the development of allergic diseases such as asthma, eczema and food allergy to find new ways to target and treat these debilitating conditions.
+We’re investigating the underlying genetic and environmental factors that lead to allergic and inflammatory diseases to find new ways to target and treat these debilitating conditions.

-We're investigating the role of the immune system in infectious diseases such as influenza, hepatitis B and parasitic infection to find new opportunities for treatments and cures.
+We're investigating the role of the immune system in fighting infectious diseases to develop more effective, longer-lasting treatments and preventions

 We're unravelling the relationship between our gut, diet and our immune system to help improve health outcomes in the areas of allergic, inflammatory and infectious diseases.